 - You lose your temper with your children after the second time of asking them to do something.
-You don’t mean to, but you’re suddenly screaming, shouting and swearing.
-The children are scared.
-You don’t know how to stop.
+You don’t mean to, but you’re suddenly screaming, shouting or swearing.
+You might notice that children are scared, but you don’t know how to stop.

 - Behind the wheel, you are intolerant of other drivers and can be inclined to ‘road rage’.
 Volatile reactions on the road, taken to extremes, could lead to some difficult legal situations that you may live to regret.

 - Drinking and drug-taking can exaggerate the mood you’re in.
-Alcohol, in particular, can exacerbate your angry behaviour to a point that it’s beyond control = and you’re possibly left feeling contrite the morning after.
+Alcohol, in particular, can exacerbate your angry behaviour to a point that it’s beyond control.
+Plus, you are possibly left feeling contrite the morning after.

 - Strangers irritate you.
 People in a street, shop, bar or restaurant can annoy you to the point at which you become verbally or physically abusive – or both.